stijn-meijers/dracor-mcp/README.md

 - `analyze_character_relations` - Analyze character relationships in a play
 - `analyze_play_structure` - Analyze the structure of a play
 - `find_character_across_plays` - Find a character across multiple plays
+- `analyze_full_text` - Analyze the full text of a play, including dialogue and stage directions

 ## Prompt Templates (v1 API)